Mother and daughter found dead inside Anderson home

-ANDERSON — Authorities are investigating the death of a mother and daughter who lived in Anderson after their bodies were discovered on Saturday.
+ANDERSON — Authorities are investigating the death of a mother and daughter after their bodies were discovered Saturday.

 Madison County Coroner Danielle Noone said her office was dispatched to the 1400 block of Chester Street in Anderson on Saturday evening.